Shmankivchyky: History

 Known since the XVII century.
 For the first time it appears in documents for 1610 under the name Shmankivtsi Old or Small or Undergrowth, in 1678 it is Shmankivchi.

 In 1785, 494 people lived in the village.
 The palace of Stanislaw Wygowski is still preserved.
 It is known that in the eastern part of Shmankivchyky there were estates of oo.
 Dominicans from Chortkiv, who together with the forest owned 600 mortuaries of land.
 The peasants owned 400 morgues.

 In 1880 there were 69 houses in Shmankivchyky (60 - in the village, 9 - on the territory of the estate), in which 464 people lived.
 In 1900 - 741 inhabitants, 1910 - 754, 1921 - 710, 1931 - 760; in 1921. - 133, 1931 - 169 yards.

 In Austria-Hungary there was a 1-grade school, in Poland - a 2-grade school (both with Polish language of instruction), which were located in the house.
 In 1872 the villagers built a chapel, in 1912 - a school, in 1927 - a reading room.
 There was a distillery, a mill, a brickyard, and an inn.

-During the 1920's and 1930's, there were branches of the Prosvita societies, Luh, Silsky Gospodar, Ridna Shkola, and other cooperatives.
+During the 1920's and 1930's, there were branches of the Prosvita societies, Luh, Silskyi Hospodar, Ridna Shkola, and other cooperatives.

-There were the Polish societies Kółko rolnicze (Polish: Kółko rolnicze), Polish (Związek Strzelecki) and Polish People's House (Polish: Dom ludowy).
+There were the Polish societies Kółko rolnicze, Związek Strzelecki and Dom ludowy.

 For some time Shmankivchyky was the center of the commune of the same name.
-From August 1, 1934 to 1939, the village belonged to the Kolindiana commune.
+From August 1, 1934 to 1939, the village belonged to the Kolyndiany Gmaina.

 On the eve of the Second World War (1938) a church was built from a spy to a filwark.
 Polish authorities arrested Vasyl A. and Vasyl T. Zakharchuk and imprisoned them in the Bereza Kartuzka concentration camp.

-After the establishment of Soviet power in September 1939, Maxim Kozyar was elected chairman of the village council.
-In the same year, the credit union was nationalized, and the Prosvita reading room was renamed the club.In 1941, the Zakharchuk and Fedor Kaluzhnyak families were deported to Siberia.
+After the establishment of Soviet power in September 1939, Maksym Koziar was elected chairman of the village council.
+In the same year, the credit union was nationalized, and the Prosvita reading room was renamed the club.
+In 1941, the Zakharchuk and Fedir Kaluzhniak families were deported to Siberia.
 After the retreat of the Red Army in the same year, a grave was laid in the village and a cross was erected.

-In 1939-1941, NKVD bodies tortured and shot Shmankivchyk residents Anton Barashovych, Myroslav Bodnaruk, and Ivan Horyachy in the Chortkiv prison; On July 20–21, 1941, Ivan Hlukh, Petro Herman, Oleks Horyachy, Fedor Davydyuk, and Anton Slot were shot dead in Uman in the Cherkasy region.
-Vasyl Brygadyr, Vasyl Vilkhovy, Myroslav Horyachy, Anton and Olga Zakharchuky, Ivan and Rozalia Mostovychi, Antin and Mykhailo Yurkiv and others fought in the UPA.
+In 1939-1941, NKVD bodies tortured and shot Shmankivchyky residents Anton Barashovych, Myroslav Bodnaruk, and Ivan Horyachyi in the Chortkiv prison; On July 20–21, 1941, Ivan Hlukh, Petro Herman, Oleksa Horyachyi, Fedir Davydiuk, and Anton Slota were shot dead in Uman in the Cherkasy Oblast.
+Vasyl Bryhadyr, Vasyl Vilkhovyi, Myroslav Horyachyi, Anton and Olha Zakharchuk`s, Ivan and Rozalia Mostovych`s, Antin and Mykhailo Yurkiv and others fought in the UPA.

 During the German-Soviet war, the Red Army died or went missing: